lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP version field

 CoAP version is bidirectional and MUST be elided during the SCHC compression since it always contains the same value.
-In the future, if new versions of CoAP are defined, new Rules will be needed to avoid ambiguities between versions.
+In the future, or if a new version of CoAP is defined, new Rules will be needed to avoid ambiguities between versions.

 ## CoAP type field

-The CoAP Protocol {{RFC7252}} has four types of messages: two requests (CON, NON), one response (ACK), and one empty message (RST).
+The CoAP protocol {{RFC7252}} has four types of messages: two requests (CON, NON), one response (ACK), and one empty message (RST).

 The SCHC compression SHOULD elide this field if, for instance, a client is sending only NON or only CON messages.
 For the